-Today’s blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will discuss matters related to child support considerations to take when your child has special needs.
+Today's blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, will discuss matters related to child support considerations to take when your child has special needs.
 Specifically whether or not you will need to plan for and negotiate for the ability for you to receive child support after your child turns eighteen or graduates from high school.
-If you have not done so already I would recommend that you go bac to yesterday’s blog post to read about raising a child with special needs.
+If you have not done so already, I recommend that you go back to yesterday's blog post to read about raising a child with special needs.

 Child Support law in Texas

 Child Support will typically come to an end for the owing parent (called an Obligor) whenever their child either turns eighteen or graduates from high school, whichever occurs later.
-So long as your child is eighteen when he or she graduates from high school your child support obligation should stop at least according to your Final Decree of Divorce.
-Any support you choose to, or choose not to, provide at that point is up to you and your own sense of what your child needs to thrive.
+So long as your child is eighteen when they graduate from high school, your child support obligation should stop at least according to your Final Decree of Divorce.
+Any support you choose to or choose not to provide at that point is up to you and your sense of what your child needs to thrive.

-If your child has special needs, however, their ability to just pick up and start to support themselves after graduation from high school is not always possible.
-There are functioning adults with disabilities that support themselves, certainly.
-There are many others that are not as fortunate.
-If your ex-spouse is charged with caring for your special needs child then the financial burdens associated with doing so can be quite onerous.
-Removing a steady source of income in the form of your child support can be extremely tough to deal with, as a result.
+However, if your child has special needs, their ability to pick up and start to support themselves after graduation from high school is not always possible.
+There are functioning adults with disabilities that help themselves, certainly.
+Many others are not as fortunate.
+If your ex-spouse is charged with caring for your unique needs child, then the financial burdens associated with doing so can be pretty onerous.
+Removing a steady source of income in the form of your child support can be extremely tough to deal with as a result.

-When it comes to children with disabilities and special needs, the State of Texas has acknowledged that there is often times a need and a justification for extending out the obligation for an obligor parent to pay child support past the eighteenth birthday, even in the event that your child does not graduate from high school.
+When it comes to children with disabilities and special needs, the State of Texas has acknowledged that there is often a need and a justification for extending out the obligation for an obligor parent to pay child support past the eighteenth birthday, even if your child does not graduate from high school.

 How special needs children can receive child support after age 18

-In the Texas Family Code there are laws in place that provide an option for child support ton continue for a special needs child beyond his or her 18th birthday.
-In order to quality a child must require care and supervision on a personal level due to their mental or physical disability.
-As we discussed earlier in this blog post, your special needs child is unlikely to be able to support themselves after he or she turns 18.
-This actually needs to be proven in order to have child support extended into the age of majority for your child.
+In the Texas Family Code, some laws provide an option for child support to continue for a special needs child beyond their 18th birthday.
+To quality, a child must require care and supervision on a personal level due to their mental or physical disability.
+As we discussed earlier in this blog post, your special needs child is unlikely to be able to support themselves after they turn 18.
+This needs to be proven to have child support extended into the age of majority for your child.

-If you are a parent who will have primary conservatorship rights to your special needs child then it would be ideal for you to be able to take into consideration the future needs of your child during a divorce or child custody case.
-This allows you to negotiate for specific provisions to be contained your final orders that can provide for child support beyond the age of 18.
-Getting this squared away relatively early in your child’s life as well as negating any future need to come to the courthouse is a nice combination of achievements for one family law case.
+If you are a parent who will have primary conservatorship rights to your particular needs child, then it would be ideal for you to be able to take into consideration the future needs of your child during a divorce or child custody case.
+This allows you to negotiate for specific provisions in your final orders that can provide for child support beyond the age of 18.
+Getting this squared away relatively early in your child's life and negating any future need to come to the courthouse is an excellent combination of achievements for one family law case.

-In the event that your child develops special needs after your initial child custody or divorce case you can come back to have the issue discussed by filing another lawsuit requesting that your child be able to receive child support past the age of 18.
-In some instances even your adult child can bring the lawsuit him or herself, but in most situations you as the parent would file this case.
+If your child develops special needs after your initial child custody or divorce case, you can come back to have the issue discussed by filing another lawsuit requesting that your child be able to receive child support past the age of 18.
+In some instances, even your adult child can bring the suit him or herself, but you as the parent would file this case in most situations.

 A judge's considerations to make when deciding whether to order child support past age 18

-The judge will need to weigh whether or not your child will require the requisite care, attention and supervision that the law states in the Texas Family Code make post-18 support possible.
-Both you and the child’s other parent are potentially on the hook to provide support in this instance.
+The judge will need to weigh whether or not your child will require the requisite care, attention, and supervision that the law states in the Texas Family Code make post-18 support possible.
+You and the child's other parent are potentially on the hook to support this instance.
 Whereas most children who receive child support are paid through the Office of the Attorney General, adult disabled children are often given the ability to be paid directly by a parent or parents.

 How much money can be ordered to be paid for the care of a disabled adult child?

-The judge will likely approach this question based on the specific needs of your child.
-The current and future needs of your child relating to care and supervision are to be considered.
-This means medical attention and third party assistance if necessary.
-If one parent is stating that he or she will provide the majority of direct care for the child on a daily basis this too will be taken into consideration.
-Finally, the financial resources available to you and your child’s other parent will be considered.
-If both of you are doing well financially it is possible that a judge could order more sizeable amounts of child support to be paid.
+The judge will likely approach this question based on your child's specific needs.
+Your child's current and future needs relating to care and supervision are to be considered.
+This means medical attention and third-party assistance if necessary.
+If one parent states that they will provide the majority of direct care for the child daily, this too will be taken into consideration.
+Finally, the financial resources available to you and your child's other parent will be considered.
+If both of you are doing well financially, it is possible that a judge could order more sizeable amounts of child support to be paid.

 Questions or concerns about child support for your disabled or special needs child?
 Contact the Law Office of Bryan Fagan, PLLC

-If after reading this blog post you have come to conclusion that your child will need support after he or she turns 18, then the best way to ensure that this support is received is to be proactive.
-Contact the Law Office of Bryan Fagan, PLLC today to discuss the services that our office can provide for you and your family.
+If, after reading this blog post, you have concluded that your child will need support after they turn 18, then the best way to ensure that this support is received is to be proactive.
+Contact the Law Office of Bryan Fagan, PLLC, today to discuss our office's services for you and your family.